-Cuckolds all a Row or Cuckolds all Awry is an English Country Dance.
+Cuckolds all a Row ~ Sharp or Cuckolds all Awry ~ Sharp is an English Country Dance.
 It was found in the Lovelace Manuscript (written somewhere around the 1640s) and later published in The English Dancing Master.
-It was interpreted by Cecil Sharp in 1911.
+It was interpreted by Cecil Sharp (website) in 1911 and published in The Country Dance Book (Part 2).
 Found in The Playford Ball.
 It is a Facing Couples dance.
 There is no progression in this dance.
 It is a USA dance.
 The dance lasts 72 bars.
+It is in the key: C major.

 This is one of the few dances for which we have a description before Playford.
 The Lovelace Manuscript in the Houghton Library at Harvard University, filed as MS Eng.
 1356 contains descriptions of 20 country dances (of which this is one).
 The manuscript is undated but was probably written between 1621~1649.